sebnitu/vrembem/packages/button/README.md

 ### `button_icon`

-Adds styles that make icon-only buttons more balanced and are typically squared if the icons used have equal height and widths.
+Adds styles that make icon-only buttons more balanced and will appear square if the icon used also has equal width and height.

 ```html
 <button class="button button_icon">